awsdocs/aws-elemental-mediastore-user-guide/doc_source/getting-started.md

 Once you have set up your AWS account and created IAM users and roles, you sign in to the console for AWS Elemental MediaStore\.

 **To access AWS Elemental MediaStore**
-+ Sign in to the AWS Management Console and open the AWS Elemental MediaStore console at [https://console\.aws\.amazon\.com/mediastore/](https://console.aws.amazon.com/mediastore/)\.
++ Sign in to the AWS Management Console and open the MediaStore console at [https://console\.aws\.amazon\.com/mediastore/](https://console.aws.amazon.com/mediastore/)\.
 **Note**
 You can login using any of the IAM credentials you have created for this account\.
 For information about creating IAM credentials, see [Setting Up AWS Elemental MediaStore](setting-up.md)\.